alexmiller63/careers/insurance-customer-service-resume.md

 **University of Massachusetts Lowell — Lowell, MA — 2005**

-Employed by Ruffalo Cody under its contract with the University of Massachusetts Lowell. • Made outbound telephone calls to university alumni to solicit charitable donations. • Worked from established telephone scripts. • Responded to questions and handled objections during fundraising conversations. • Directly asked alumni to make financial contributions. • Worked in a monitored telephone environment in which recorded calls were periodically reviewed for performance.
+Employed by Ruffalo Cody under its contract with the University of Massachusetts Lowell. • Made outbound calls to university alumni to solicit charitable donations. • Worked from established telephone scripts. • Answered questions and handled objections during fundraising conversations. • Directly asked alumni to make financial contributions. • Worked in a monitored telephone environment where recorded calls were periodically reviewed for performance.

 ### Timeshare Sales Presenter — Village Green at Stowe

 **Framingham, MA — 1986**

-Delivered face-to-face sales presentations for timeshare condominium interests at Village Green at Stowe. • Presented to prospective customers attending through a promotional prize program. • Explained the offering and answered prospective buyers’ questions. • Engaged directly with prospective customers throughout the presentation. • Transitioned prospects to a manager responsible for closing sales. • Visited the Village Green at Stowe property in Stowe, Vermont, to become familiar with the resort being presented to prospective buyers.
+Delivered face-to-face sales presentations for timeshare condominium interests at Village Green at Stowe. • Presented to prospective customers attending through a promotional prize program. • Explained the offering and answered prospective buyers’ questions. • Engaged directly with prospects throughout the presentation. • Transitioned prospects to a manager responsible for closing sales. • Visited the Village Green at Stowe property in Stowe, Vermont, to gain firsthand familiarity with the resort being presented.

 ### Taxi Driver — Yellow Cab

 **Torrance, CA — November 2024 – February 2026**

-Provided professional passenger transportation throughout the Los Angeles area. • Built rapport quickly with customers from a wide variety of backgrounds. • Handled fares, payments, passenger requests, and changing destinations. • Resolved customer-service situations independently. • Maintained professional conduct in a highly independent working environment.
+Provided professional passenger transportation throughout the Los Angeles area. • Built rapport quickly with passengers from diverse backgrounds. • Handled fares, payments, passenger requests, and changing destinations. • Resolved customer-service situations independently. • Worked independently while maintaining professional standards.

 ### Rideshare Driver — Lyft and Uber

 **Los Angeles, CA — January 2014 – October 2024**

-Completed thousands of independent customer-service interactions over more than 10 years. • Communicated effectively with passengers from diverse backgrounds. • Managed customer communication, navigation, pickups, drop-offs, and schedule demands independently. • Used smartphone, navigation, rideshare, and electronic payment systems in daily operations. • Maintained professionalism during high-volume and time-sensitive situations.
+Completed thousands of independent customer-service interactions over more than 10 years. • Communicated effectively with passengers from diverse backgrounds. • Managed passenger communication, navigation, pickups, drop-offs, and schedule demands independently. • Used smartphone, navigation, rideshare, and electronic payment systems in daily operations. • Maintained professional standards in high-volume and time-sensitive situations.

 ### Bartender — Patina Restaurant

 **Los Angeles, CA — January 2023 – February 2024**

-Provided direct customer service in a professional hospitality environment. • Processed customer orders and payments. • Operated POS and cash-register systems. • Handled multiple customer requests while maintaining an organized work environment.
+Provided direct customer service in a professional hospitality environment. • Processed customer orders and payments. • Operated POS systems and cash registers. • Handled multiple customer requests while maintaining an organized work environment.

-### Mall Santa — Seasonal
+### Santa Claus — Professional Seasonal Performer

 **Culver City, CA — Christmas 2025 Season**

-Interacted directly with children and families in a professional retail environment. • Established rapport quickly with people of different ages and backgrounds. • Maintained an engaging professional character throughout long, high-volume shifts. • Worked effectively with photographers, managers, families, and other members of the Santa team.
+Interacted directly with children and families in a professional retail environment. • Established rapport quickly with people of different ages and backgrounds. • Maintained an engaging professional character throughout long, high-volume shifts. • Worked effectively with photographers, managers, families, and other team members.

 ---